-On July 31, 2023, the European Commission adopted the European Sustainability Reporting Standards (ESRS or "the standards").
-Drafted by the European Financial Reporting Advisory Group (EFRAG), the standards will provide supplementary guidance for companies within the scope of the E.U.
-Corporate Sustainability Reporting Directive (CSRD).1 The adoption of the CSRD, along with the supporting ESRS, is intended to increase the breadth of nonfinancial information reported by companies and to ensure that the information reported is consistent, relevant, comparable, reliable, and easy to access.
+On July 31, 2023, the European Commission adopted the European Sustainability Reporting Standards1 (ESRS or "the standards"), which were published in the Official Journal of the European Union in December 2023.
+Drafted by the European Financial Reporting Advisory Group (EFRAG), the standards provide supplementary guidance for companies within the scope of the E.U.
+Corporate Sustainability Reporting Directive (CSRD).2 The adoption of the CSRD, along with the supporting ESRS, is intended to increase the breadth of nonfinancial information reported by companies and to ensure that the information reported is consistent, relevant, comparable, reliable, and easy to access.